 The most accurate way to determine the maximum value of the charging current is by test since extreme variations can exist.
-The charging current per phase is represented by I{CA} , I{CB} or I{CC} , while I{C} corresponds to the total line-to-ground charging current.
+The charging current per phase is represented by l{CA} , l{CB} or l{CC} , while l{C} corresponds to the total line-to-ground charging current.
 To obtain the zero-sequence charging current, one phase conductor is intentionally grounded as shown in the schematic below.
 The test should be performed with all system equipment connected and in the circuit.
 Repeating the charging current test is necessary with a significant system change.